-RGB and CMYK are codes of colors.
-They are used worldwide when you work on a computer.
+RGB and CMYK are codes of colors, and they are used worldwide when you work on a computer.

-RGB means Red, Green, and Blue, these are the colors used for this code to create all the tones it has.
-While CMYK means Cyan, Magenta, Yellow, and Key.
+RGB means Red, Green, and Blue.
+These are the colors used for this code to create all its tones.
+While CMYK indicates Cyan, Magenta, Yellow, and Key.

-The color “key” refers to black, it is created mixing all other colors.
-The final color when you mix all the tones of RGB is white.
+The color “key” refers to black, created by mixing all other colors.
+The final color when you combine all the tones of RGB is white.

-The colors we see on the screen are RGB while the ones we see on the paper are CMYK.
-This is because the printer has a restricted color spectrum; meanwhile, on the computer, you can create almost any color.
+The colors on the screen are RGB, while the ones we see on the paper are CMYK.
+This is because the printer has a restricted color spectrum; meanwhile, you can create almost any color on the computer.

 To reduce the difference between the colors you see on the screen and the ones you see on the paper is better to convert your document to CMYK before printing.

 When you do this, you must be very careful because some colors in RGB aren’t available in CMYK, so this can modify your work.